 From day #1 Sergio has called for the shutting down of Red Hill.

 Ed Case who represents CD1 where Red Hill is located has known about the leaks and the risk for years but has done nothing of any substance.
-He finally stepped up with half-hearted statements of concern, but only after the entire issue blew up in the media, and only after Congressman Kahele from CD2 went public with his outrage.
+He finally stepped up with statements of concern, but only after the entire issue blew up in the media, and only after Congressman Kahele from CD2 went public with his outrage.

 Ed’s default position is to support the military and protect big business.